mvolkmann/blog/src/bun.md

     "dev": "bun --watch index.ts"
 ```

-Then start the server with `bun run dev`.
+Then start the server with `bun dev`.

 To patch the code in place when code changes are detected
 and not restart the server, use the `--hot` flag in place of `--watch`.